srinivasutukuri/Fake-news-detection/README.md

 Who said that claim?
 What do other people say about that claim?
 They check reports regarding the topic on which the claim came.
-In this predection we are not considering any of above , But this is the good prediction model for the beginners to analyse the working of machine learning
+In this predection we are not considering any of above , But this is the good classification model for the beginners to analyse the working of machine learning